TosbackCgusBridge-Bot/CGUs-versions/Charter/Terms of Service.md

 10.4 Severability: If any term, covenant, condition or portion of this Agreement shall, to any extent, be invalid or unenforceable, the remainder of this Agreement, shall not be affected and each remaining term, covenant or condition shall be valid and enforceable to the fullest extent permitted by law.

 10.5 Changes to the Agreement: Charter may change, amend, alter, or modify this Agreement at any time.
 Charter may notify Customer of any change either by posting that change on Charter's website (www.charter.com), by sending Customer an e-mail or by U.S. mail.
-If Customer continues to use the Service after such notice has been made of a change, Customer agrees that such continued use shall be deemed to be Customer’s acceptance of those changes.
+If Customer continues to use the Service after such notice has been made of a change, Customer agrees that such continued use shall be deemed to be Customer's acceptance of those changes.
 The updated, online version of this Agreement shall supersede any prior version of this Agreement that may have been included in any software or related materials provided by Charter.
-This Agreement should be read in conjunction with Charter’s AUP and all other applicable policies.
+This Agreement should be read in conjunction with Charter's AUP and all other applicable policies.

-10.6 No Assignment: Customer may not assign this Agreement, or Customer’s rights or obligations under this Agreement, without Charter’s prior written consent.
+10.6 No Assignment: Customer may not assign this Agreement, or Customer's rights or obligations under this Agreement, without Charter's prior written consent.
 Charter may transfer or assign any portion or all of this Agreement at any time without notice to Customer, and Customer waives any such notice which may be required.

 10.7 Waiver: Except as otherwise provided herein, the failure of any party to enforce any provision of this Agreement will not constitute or be construed as a waiver of such provision or of the right to enforce such provision.

-10.8 Contact Information: If Customer experiences a problem with the Service, Customer may contact Customer’s local customer service which can be located using Charter’s website at (www.Charter.com ).
+10.8 Contact Information: If Customer experiences a problem with the Service, Customer may contact Customer's local customer service which can be located using Charter's website at (www.Charter.com ).

 10.9 Consent to Phone, Mail and Email Contact: Customer consents to Charter calling the phone numbers and emailing any email addresses Customer has supplied to Charter, including mobile and wireless numbers, for any purpose, including the marketing of its current and future Services.
 Customer agrees that such phone calls may be made using any method, including an automatic dialing system or an artificial or recorded voice.
-If Customer’s wireless or mobile provider charges Customer for receipt of such messages, Customer acknowledges and agrees that Customer is responsible for paying such charges.
-Upon Customer’s request, the phone numbers and/or email addresses that Customer has previously provided will be removed from Charter’s marketing list.
-Customer can make this request by calling Charter or visiting Privacy Settings and requesting to be placed on Charter’s Do Not Call list and/or Do Not Email list.
+If Customer's wireless or mobile provider charges Customer for receipt of such messages, Customer acknowledges and agrees that Customer is responsible for paying such charges.
+Upon Customer's request, the phone numbers and/or email addresses that Customer has previously provided will be removed from Charter's marketing list.
+Customer can make this request by calling Charter or visiting Privacy Settings and requesting to be placed on Charter's Do Not Call list and/or Do Not Email list.
 Charter may still contact customer by phone or through email for non-marketing purposes.

 10.10 Information For California Residents Only:
 Under California Civil Code Section 1789.3, California residents are entitled to the following specific consumer rights information: